Skip to main content

 In the UI

-Sharing only period tracking
+Share only the period

-From the entity settings, you can share only period tracking with another person -- your partner, for example -- without exposing the rest of your health data.
+From the entity settings, you can share only period tracking with another person — your partner, for example — without exposing the rest of your health data.
 This is explained in Entities.

 Health activities